lauzel/devops-interview/README.md

 - How would you handle application configuration ?
 - What processes and tools do you plan to use in order to have a proper "Infrastructure As Code" approach
 - Would you recommend a full cloud approach ?
 Hybrid deployment ?
-- Even though we’re not Netflix, what’s your opinion on chaos engineering ?
-Would you recommend it and, if so, what should be tested and how ?
 - How would you deploy stateful applications such as databases ?
 Would you have them within Kubernetes and if so how would you manage them ?

 Please provide information for each of the above poins.
 Once again, please just state how you would achieve these things.